Thamasb/battleships-game/README.md

 ## Solved bugs
 - At the beginning of the work the ships (S) were not invisible, but solved.
 - I had many warning messages but most of them coming from the template so I changed the variable names, after that the warnings are gone.
-- During the work I used [Pythonchecker](https://www.pythonchecker.com/) and followed the instructions from the website but couple of instructions are doesn't worked well -like the whitespaces- so I ignored it otherwise the table looks bad.
+- During the work I used [CI Python Linter](https://pep8ci.herokuapp.com/) and followed the instructions from the website but couple of instructions are doesn't worked well -like the whitespaces- so I ignored it otherwise the table looks bad.
 - I tried to use bare 'except' code but I had problem with that, after it I found how can I use it without error message.
 - I missed a couple of whitespaces and tabs but solved during the work.
 - At the end of the game the final result was incorrect, when I found the problem I solved.